'Earth' – So important they named a planet after it (& how to build hugel beds)

 When I say 'earth' what I really mean is soil.
 I know they are not strictly the same thing but I was quite proud of my clever title.
 Like almost all farms we have unhappy soil and unhappy soil makes for unproductive soil.

 Big, industrially efficient farms (particularly arable ones like the one pictured above - not our farm!) tend to have sick, dying and dead soils as a result of some hardcore mechanical and chemical abuse.
-To our shame, we do have a couple of fields that fit that description but for the most part our soils are unhappy because of decades of low level neglect, ignorance and subtle mismanagement.

 From walking the land with a keen eye for plant distribution and by listening to our feet I'd say 90% of our pasture and hay meadows are suffering from selective overgrazing, surface compaction and depleted organic matter.
 All these problems tend to re-enforce each other.
 When clay soils like ours become low in organic matter, they are prone to compaction by livestock (and machinery) and compacted soil struggles to accumulate organic matter.
 This means plants grow less and over grazing is more problematic resulting in loss of organic matter and compaction and on and on.